Skip to content

 Triggering the vulnerability

-Refresh the product page.
-The malicious review is loaded from the database and injected into the DOM.
-The browser parses the <script> tag and executes the JavaScript.
+Refresh the page.
+The malicious review loads from the database, gets injected into the DOM, and the browser sees the <script> tag and runs it.

 OSS{cr0ss_s1t3_scr1pt1ng_xss}